lenn0n/devGuide/backend/getting-started-with-mongodb.md

 ## 🌿 MongoDB Atlas
 Mongo Atlas allows us to host our database in the cloud.
-To get started, what we gonna do is, first:
+To get started, first:

 ### ➡️ Create an account to their official website